bquant90/p2.Bryan.Quant/README.md

 Should they need more information, they can select the button above the "back to menu" button to view more information or modify a selection.
 Users are therefore able to customize the display to fit their needs.
 With that said, here are some sketches that show what the user can do with the mirror:

+<strong>NOTE:</strong> The stick figure is a representation of a human using the mirror.
+The height of the figure <strong>does not</strong> imply that the user cannot reach the buttons.

 Menu Screen:

 ![Mirror Menu2](https://user-images.githubusercontent.com/92451196/202049921-6c749121-d43b-4d73-8700-f31eac5a3cf4.png)